NHL Network Radio: Celebrating the legacy of Willie O’Ree

-So I’m watching a recent Toronto Maple Leafs vs. Pittsburgh Penguins game, and while I often change the channel when the periods end, I stayed with the game this time because I couldn’t believe what I had heard was coming up in the intermission show.
+So I’m watching a recent Toronto Maple Leafs vs. Pittsburgh Penguins game, and while I often change the channel when the period ends, I stayed with the game this time because I couldn’t believe what I had heard was coming up in the intermission show.

 Some guys who had formed a hockey team were being given the chance to meet with Penguins superstar Sidney Crosby, and I wanted to see it.